benswift/benswift.github.io/_posts/2019-02-07-reimagining-engineering-cs-at-the-anu.md

 marketing copy on their own website).
 Many (but not all) of these labs/groups are in CS/Engineering Schools, or at least in design schools.

+> The Stanford [Center for Computer Research in Music and
+> Acoustics](<(https://ccrma.stanford.edu)>) (CCRMA) is a multi-disciplinary
+> facility where composers and researchers work together using computer-based
+> technology both as an artistic medium and as a research tool.

 > The [MIT Media Lab](https://www.media.mit.edu) is an interdisciplinary
 > research lab that encourages the unconventional mixing and matching of
 > seemingly disparate research areas.